animtel/ReactGrowApp/README.md

 ## About project:

-This simple project, which simulate real life situations.
-Here implemented basic CRUD operations with contacts which have name, email and phone.
-I was working with components, jsx, props, state, context api, forms, react router, lifecycle of components, http requests, composition approach etc.
+This is a simple project, which simulate the real life situations.
+Here implemented basic CRUD operations with contacts which have a name, email and phone.
+I was working with the components, jsx, props, state, context api, forms, react router, lifecycle of components, http requests, composition approach etc.

 ## How to run?